-Table 2 comprises one dependent and three independent variables tested to get the significant relationship government policies between coronavirus in Nigeria.
+Table 2 comprises one dependent and three independent variables tested to get the significant relationship between government policies and coronavirus in Nigeria.
 The effect is further discussed below.

-b) Findings
+9 b) Findings

 The rule of law states that reject the hypothesis if the table value is less than the calculated value, but accept when it is greater.
-Our findings revealed that the calculated value of the first hypothesis is more than the table value and is therefore rejected, while the second hypothesis is accepted, and the third hypothesis was reiected.
+Our findings revealed that the calculated value of the first hypothesis is more than the table value and is therefore rejected, while the second hypothesis is accepted, and the third hypothesis was rejected.

-The first hypothesis, which states "coronavirus does not significantly influence economic development in Nigeria," was rejected as the significant level was 0.031, which is less than 0.5 (0.031 < 0.5).
+The first hypothesis, which states that "coronavirus does not significantly influence economic development in Nigeria," was rejected as the significant level was 0.031, which is less than 0.5 (0.031 < 0.5).
 The result displays that coronavirus in Nigeria does have a meaningfully impact on economic development in Nigeria.

-The results of the second hypothesis, which states that 'government policies do not purposely affect Covid-19', revealed that the significant level was 0.125, which is not higher than 0.5 (i.e. 0.125 < 0.5), meaning that the Government of Nigeria pays less attention to the welfare of the citizens.
+The results of the second hypothesis, which states that 'government policies do not purposely affect Covid-19?, revealed that the significant level was 0.125, which is not higher than 0.5 (i.e. 0.125 < 0.5), meaning that the Government of Nigeria pays less attention to the welfare of the citizens.
+We reject the hypothesis as the table value is a lesser figure of the calculated value in our statistical analysis, but the proposition is accepted when it is higher.
+The findings of this research work were upheld as the first was rejected, and the second hypothesis was accepted.